opiy-org/asterisk-ari-php/CONTRIBUTING.md

 [README]
- - Recommend to users that they should chunk their bigger application contexts into small Application chunks and move them from one app into another.
+ - Recommend to users that they should chunk their bigger application contexts into small Applications and move from one app into another during the call flow.
  Remember this is an asynchronous programming principle.
 Hard to keep everything in mind!